Understanding Excess Weight and Type 2 Diabetes: A Brochure for Individuals Diagnosed with Type 2 Diabetes Brochure

 What is type 2 diabetes and how does it impact excess weight?

 Type 2 diabetes is a chronic, potentially debilitating and often fatal disease.
 The disease occurs when the body either does not properly produce or use insulin.
 Insulin is a hormone made by the pancreas that helps sugar (glucose) leave the blood and enter the cells of the body to be used as fuel.
 Hyperglycemia, or elevated blood sugar, is a common effect of uncontrolled diabetes.
 Hyperglycemia can lead to serious damage to many of the body’s systems and organs, especially the nerves and blood vessels.
-Over time, diabetes can damage the heart, kidneys and eyes.
+Throughout time, diabetes can damage the heart, kidneys and eyes.

 Approximately 25.8 million Americans and an estimated 220 million people worldwide have type 1 and type 2 diabetes.
 Type 2 diabetes is the most common type, accounting for an estimated 90 to 95 percent of all diabetes cases.

 People who are overweight (approximately 12 percent) are three times more likely to have type 2 diabetes compared to people who have a normal weight (approximately 4 percent).
 The percentage of people with at least two co-morbidities, such as high blood cholesterol levels, high blood pressure or coronary heart disease, increases as their weight increases.
-The prevalence rates increased even with the mildest degree of overweight which is a significant finding since this affects 42 percent of men and 28 percent of women in the U.S. Weight loss is one important way to improve one’s quality of health.
+The prevalence rates increased even with the mildest degree of overweight which is a significant finding since this affects 42 percent of men and 28 percent of women in the U.S. Weight-loss is one important way to improve one’s quality of health.

 Insulin resistance is also associated with excess weight and obesity.
 Insulin resistance is when the insulin concentration is higher than the blood sugar level because the body’s insulin is not effectively reducing its sugar levels.
 With type 2 diabetes, people can still secrete insulin into the blood, but the insulin does not seem to be as effective as it is in people without the disease.